paketo-buildpacks/php-composer/README.md

 # PHP Composer Cloud Native Buildpack

+The PHP Composer CNB provides the [composer](https://getcomposer.org/) dependency.
+The buildpack installs the composer binary onto the `$PATH` which makes it available to subsequent buildpacks.
+The PHP Composer CNB will also handle composer installation as well.

+## Integration

 The PHP Composer CNB provides composer as a dependency.
-Downstream buildpacks can require the nginx dependency by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml) file that looks like the following:
+Downstream buildpacks can require the composer dependency by generating a [Build Plan TOML](https://github.com/buildpacks/spec/blob/master/buildpack.md#build-plan-toml) file that looks like the following: